 By 1850 the lighthouse was in serious disrepair, and the keeper had to constantly shovel piles of sand that would build up against his quarters.
 Additionally, the coast had eroded enough that the ocean was now dangerously close to the lighthouse, which was an important seacoast light that needed to be elevated to more properly assist mariners.
 A first-order Fresnel lens was installed in 1856, but it wasn’t until March 3, 1857 that Congress appropriated $45,000 to build a new lighthouse.

 After the war, the Lighthouse Board lost no time repairing the damages.
 Congress authorized $20,000 for Cape Lookout Lighthouse in 1866, and the next year, the temporary wooden stairs were replaced with cast iron, and the first-order lens, “much injured by the rebels” was restored to its place.
 The lens had been sent to its manufacturer in France for repairs in 1865.

 In 1871, Congress appropriated $5,000 for a new keeper’s dwelling, complete with summer kitchen and woodshed, as the old residence was in danger of being destroyed in stormy weather, leaving the keepers without any shelter on the desolate coast.

 The year 1873 was a big one for Cape Lookout Lighthouse.
 The keeper’s cottage—large enough to house two assistant keepers and their families—was completed, and the tower was painted.
-Because the four lights on the Outer Banks were so similar, the Lighthouse Board designed striking patterns for each to make them easily distinguishable.
+Because the four tall towers on the Outer Banks were so similar, the Lighthouse Board designed striking patterns for each to make them easily distinguishable.
 Cape Lookout was painted with large, diagonal checkers that appear as alternating black and white diamonds.
 Following the traditional daymark aids to navigation, the black diamonds are orientated north and south toward the shallow waters of the shoals and around the headlands, while the white diamonds are orientated east and west facing the deeper waters of Raleigh’s Bay to the east and Onslow Bay to the west.